CIM – Taking the leap

 if (-not([string]::IsNullOrEmpty($wsmanTest))) {

-$cimSessionOption = New-CimSessionOption Protocol Wsman
+$cimSessionOption = New-CimSessionOption -Protocol Wsman

 Write-Verbose 'Using protocol "Wsman"'